Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Introduction

-The nematode \textit{C. elegans}, long a model organism for the genetics of neural systems \cite{Brenner1974,Corsi2015}, is also ideally suited for quantitative studies of motile behavior.
-The worm's behavioral repertoire \cite{Gjorgjieva2014,Cohen2014a} is commonly characterized in terms of forward motion occasionally interrupted by brief reversals \cite{Croll1975,Croll1975a}, during which the undulatory body wave that drives its movement \cite{Gray1964} switches direction.
-In addition, worms reorient with a combination of gradual curves in the trajectory (``weathervaning'') \cite{Iino2009a,Peliti2013} and sharp changes in direction (``omega turns'') \cite{Croll1975,Croll1975a}.
+The nematode \textit{C. elegans} has long been a model organism for the genetics of neural systems \cite{Brenner1974,bargmann2013}, and recent advances in imaging have made it feasible to record a large fraction of the worm's nervous system activity at single-cell resolution \cite{Kato2015,Venkatachalam2016,Nguyen2016}.
+These developments raise the compelling possibility of elucidating the neural basis of behavioral control at the organism scale, but such endeavors will require unambiguous definitions of neural circuit outputs and functional performance.
+The worm's behavioral repertoire \cite{Gjorgjieva2014,Cohen2014a} is commonly characterized in terms of forward motion occasionally interrupted by brief reversals \cite{Croll1975,Croll1975a,Roberts2016}, during which the undulatory body wave that drives its movement \cite{Gray1964} switches direction.
+In addition, worms reorient with a combination of gradual curves in the trajectory (``weathervaning'') \cite{Iino2009a,Peliti2013} and sharp changes in body orientation (omega-turns \cite{Croll1975a} and delta-turns \cite{Broekmans2016}).
 These elementary behaviors are combined in exploring an environment \cite{Pierce-Shimomura1999,Iino2009a}.
 Environmental cues such as chemical, mechanical, or thermal stimuli \cite{Faumont2012} lead to a biasing of these behaviors, guiding the worm in favorable directions \cite{Pierce-Shimomura1999,Iino2009a,Ryu2002}.
-Finally, in practical terms, the worm's small size ($\sim$\SI{1}{\milli\meter} in length), moderate propulsive speed ($\sim$\SI{100}{\micro\meter\per\second}) and short generation time ($\sim$2 days) allow a considerable fraction of its behavioral repertoire to be efficiently sampled in the laboratory, on timescales of $\sim$\SI{1}{\hour} within centimeter-scale agar arenas \cite{Croll1975,Fujiwara2002} by video microscopy \cite{Helms2013b}.
+Finally, in practical terms, the worm's small size ($\sim$\SI{1}{\milli\meter} in length), moderate propulsive speed ($\sim$\SI{100}{\micro\meter\per\second}) and short generation time ($\sim$2 days) allow a considerable fraction of its behavioral repertoire to be efficiently sampled in the laboratory \cite{Croll1975,Fujiwara2002}.
+An influential example of such an analysis is the ``pirouette'' model proposed by Pierce-Shimomura and Lockery \cite{Pierce-Shimomura1999} which describes the worm's exploratory behavior as long runs interrupted occasionally by bursts of reversals and omega turns that reorient the worm, in close analogy to the run-and-tumble model of bacterial random walks \cite{Berg1972}.
+Later work by Iino et al. identified that worms also navigate by smoother modulations of their direction during long runs (``weathervaning'') \cite{Iino2009a}, and Calhoun et al. have suggested that \textit{C. elegans} may track the information content of environmental statistics in searching for food \cite{Calhoun2014}, a motile strategy that has been termed 'infotaxis' \cite{Vergassola2007}.
+A recent study by Roberts et al. \cite{Roberts2016} analyzed high (submicron) resolution kinematics of \textit{C. elegans } locomotion and developed a stochastic model of forward-reverse switching dynamics that include the short-lived ($\sim$\SI{0.1}{\second}) pause states that were identified between forward and reverse runs.